Spain led the Holy League to defeat the Muslim Ottoman Turkish navy at the Battle of Lepanto near Corinth, Greece, in 1571.

 Queen Elizabeth relied on Sir Francis Drake, Sir John Hawkins, Sir Martin Frobisher and Lord Howard of Effingham, whose smaller, faster vessels were able to elude the enormous Spanish galleons which attacked at port of Plymouth, England.

-After Spain’s initial attacks, the English counter-attacked.
-The Spanish Armada regrouped on the other side of the English Channel near the French port of Calais.
-The fast flyboats of Dutch Admiral Justinus van Nassau captured two Spanish galleons, whose deep-drafts put them at a disadvantage in shallow waters.
-With weather getting tempestuous and with no deep water port, the Spanish Armada anchored off the coast in a tightly-packed defensive crescent formation.
+When the English counter-attacked, the Spanish Armada regrouped on the other side of the English Channel near the French port of Calais.
+The fast flyboats of Dutch Admiral Justinus van Nassau captured two Spanish galleons, whose deep drafts put them at a disadvantage in shallow waters.
+With weather getting tempestuous and with no deep-water port, the Spanish Armada anchored off the coast in a tightly-packed defensive crescent formation.

-Had Spain succeeded in invading and conquering England, there would have been no Pilgrims, no New England, and no United States of America.
+Had England lost, there would have been no Pilgrims, no New England, and no United States of America.

 A coin minted in Holland in 1588 had engraved on one side Spanish ships sinking and on the other side men kneeling under the inscription “Man Proposeth, God Disposeth.”